 The focus of this grant program is to provide standardized screening and assessment; collaborative comprehensive case management; and pre- and post-release programming that address criminogenic risk and needs, including mental illness and substance abuse.

 The training institute features a portfolio of on-site training opportunities addressing critical topics in juvenile justice, including probation system review training and multi-system information and data sharing.

 This initiative supports research to test the effectiveness of combined strategies to both detect and intervene to reduce the risk of suicide behavior, suicide ideation, and non-suicidal self-harm among youth involved the justice system.

 Second Chance Act Funding Opportunities

-- Apply Now: Second Chance Act Comprehensive Community-Based Adult Reentry Program
+- Apply Now: Second Chance Act Adult Reentry and Employment Strategic Planning Program